BlackbitDigitalCommerce/pimcore-better-search/README.md

 At last you have to enable and install the plugin, either via browser UI or via CLI `bin/console pimcore:bundle:enable BlackbitBetterSearchBundle && bin/console pimcore:bundle:install BlackbitBetterSearchBundle`

 You can always access the latest version by executing `composer update blackbit/better-search --with-dependencies` on CLI.

+## Recreate search index

+By default during installation a background process will get started which indexes the data of all existing Pimcore elements.

+Whenever an element gets saved, the search index gets updated (the same way as Pimcore does it by default).

+To manually recreate the search index, you can execute the CLI command `bin/console better-search:create-index`